ipassynk/petstore-client/README.md

 * route-ui for routing between home and add pages
 * mocke2e for mocking all api
 * 9 unit tests for controllers, directives
-* Accessibility for live elements, hidden arias, busy button
+* Accessibility for thumbnail that is controller by search button, hidden areas, busy button

 To run with petstore-server